The Scout explains what each chip in Fantasy Premier League does and how they can be used effectively in Blank or Double Gameweeks.

 Although the Free Hit chip offers a further option in a Double Gameweek, managers tend to use this in a Blank Gameweek when a number of clubs and key Fantasy picks are without a fixture.

-Right now, the possible repercussions of the FA Cup semi-finals on BGW34 makes it the best time for the Free Hit chip as there could be up to EIGHT teams without out a fixture, whereas only four clubs will be without a match in BGW29.
+The possible repercussions of the FA Cup semi-finals on Blank Gameweek 34 (BGW34) makes that the best time for the Free Hit chip as there could be up to EIGHT teams without out a fixture.

-Eight of the 10 fixtures in BGW34 are still under the risk of postponement ahead of the FA Cup fifth round.
-Only Chelsea v Everton and Liverpool v Spurs are confirmed to be going ahead.
+Six of the 10 fixtures in BGW34 are still under the risk of postponement ahead of the FA Cup sixth round.
+Only Chelsea v Everton, Liverpool v Spurs, Newcastle v Ipswich and Wolves v Leicester are confirmed to be going ahead in BGW34.